Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

 For the numerical determination of $\itwoconst$, we used a bisection search.
 This requires that the conditional success probability is non-decreasing in $\itwoconst$.
 For the non-adaptive designs and for the adaptive designs with $A_{I,-\infty}$ and $A_{F,-\infty}$, this can easily be seen.
-For $A_Z$, the monotonicity is proven in Lemma \ref{LemmaUesSlepiansLemma} in the appendix.
+For $A_Z$, the monotonicity is proven in the Appendix.

-\begin{example}[continued] For our example fast-track procedure, from now on we work with another value for the minimal clinically relevant effect, namely $\delrel=1.4$.
-This is also a reasonable assumption according to \cite{pottgen2018randomised}.
-We further assume hypothetically that a fast-track procedure is now planned based on the results \cite{kesselPlaningStudy}, which were used for the planning of the confirmatory study of the DiGA elevida.
-Based on \cite{kesselPlaningStudy}, a reasonable and conservative a priori assumption for the healthcare effect is $\delta=1.75=1.25\cdot\delrel$, i.e. $\xi=1.25$.
-Additionally we continue to assume that a parallel group design for both conditional and permanent registration each with balanced samples, is used.
+\begin{example}[continued] For our example fast-track procedure, we will work with $\delrel=1.4$ from now on, which is also reasonable based on Pöttgen et al \cite{pottgen2018randomised}.
+We further assume that the planning is now based on the results of Van Kessel et al \cite{kesselPlaningStudy}, which were used for the planning of the confirmatory study of the DiGA elevida.
+Then, a reasonable and conservative a priori assumption for the healthcare effect is $\delta=1.75=1.25\cdot\delrel$, i.e. $\xi=1.25$.
+Additionally, we continue to assume that a parallel group design for both conditional and permanent registration, each with balanced samples, is used.
 Now, a information of $I_{\delta}:=\eta_f^2/\delta^2=2.8^2/1.75^2=2.56$, i.e. a per group sample size of $n_{\delta}:=2\hat{\sigma}^2 I_{\delta}\approx 137$, is required for a fixed-size sample test with significance level $\alpha=0.025$ and power $1-\beta=0.8$.
-This corresponds to the per group sample size of the study \cite{pottgen2018randomised} conducted for permanent registration of the diga elevida.
-If now $0.5=t_{\xi}(I_1)=n_1/n_{\delta}$, i.e. $n_1=0.5\cdot137=69$ would be the chosen first stage sample size per group, Figure~\ref{fig:I2ConstComparisonXiEquals1.25} yields the sample size for the final stage without conditional registration $n_{2,\mathrm{const}}=t_{\xi}(I_{2,\mathrm{const}})\cdot n_{\delta}=1\cdot n_{\delta}=137$ with the non-adaptive design, the inverse normal method and Fisher's product test, or $n_{2,\mathrm{const}}=0.9\cdot n_{\delta}\approx 124$ with $A_Z$. \end{example}
+This corresponds to the per group sample size of the study conducted for permanent registration of the DiGA elevida \cite{pottgen2018randomised}.
+If now $0.5=t_{\xi}(I_1)=n_1/n_{\delta}$, i.e. $n_1=0.5\cdot137=69$ would be the chosen first stage sample size per group, Figure~\ref{fig:BS} yields the sample size for the final stage without conditional registration $n_{2,\mathrm{const}}=t_{\xi}(I_{2,\mathrm{const}})\cdot n_{\delta}=1\cdot n_{\delta}=137$ with the non-adaptive design, the inverse normal method and Fisher's product test, or $n_{2,\mathrm{const}}=0.9\cdot n_{\delta}\approx 124$ with $A_Z$. \end{example}